Adapting Self-Supervised Representations as a Latent Space for Efficient Generation: Related Work

-\paragraph{Pre-trained representations in diffusion models} Leveraging pre-trained representations has been shown to improve image generation.
-REPA \cite{yu2024representation_repa} accelerates diffusion training by aligning diffusion features with DINO embeddings, with \citet{wang2025haste_repa_works} noting that careful scheduling is required for effective training.
-Closely related to our approach is RCG \cite{li2024return_rcg}, which employs a two-stage pipeline: first generating a predefined semantic representation and then transporting it to the pixel space.
+\paragraph{Pre-trained representations in diffusion models} Leveraging pre-trained representations has been shown to improve image generation \citet{kouzelis2025boosting,yao2025reconstruction}.
+REPA \citep{yu2024representation_repa,wang2025haste_repa_works} accelerates diffusion training by aligning diffusion features with DINO embeddings.
+Closely related to our approach is RCG \citep{li2024return_rcg}, which employs a two-stage pipeline: first generating a predefined semantic representation and then transporting it to the pixel space.
 However, RCG primarily targets unconditional synthesis and thus leaves the representation space unchanged.
 In contrast, our objective is faithful reconstruction and generation, similar to the role of the latent space in VAEs.
 This requires not only semantic but also low-level visual information.
 We address this by injecting fine-grained details into the representation space, enabling both faithful reconstruction and high generative performance.
+Concurrent works like RAE \citep{zheng2025diffusion_rae} and SVG \citep{shi2025latent_svg} use the full spatial grid of SSL features, thus operating in a high-dimensional structured latent space.
+Our approach is fundamentally different: RepTok relies solely on the pooled semantic token, discarding all spatial tokens and learning to represent an image with a single compact vector.
+This yields a much more aggressive compression.
+Additionally, a key difference to SVG whose objective is aligning to the SSL representation, we directly employ the pooled semantic output as the latent representation itself.

 \paragraph{Global information latent spaces}